iMicknl/ha-sagemcom-fast/README.md

 Sagemcom F@st routers are used by many providers worldwide, but many of them did rebrand the router.
 Examples are the b-box from Proximus, Home Hub from bell and the Smart Hub from BT.

+## Features

+- Device Tracker, to track connected devices to your router (WiFi and Ethernet)
+- Reboot button, to reboot your gateway from Home Assistant

 ## Known limitations / issues

 Since this integration is only used by a few users, not much time has been spent on the development lately.
 There are currently some known limitations and bugs.
 Contributions are welcome!